signnow/java-sample-app/src/main/resources/static/samples/EmbeddedSenderWithFormAndFirstSigner/ReadMe.md

 - Users proceed to signing with limited token authentication
 - Users can track the status and download completed documents

-This approach is ideal for ISVs who want to provide seamless document signing experiences within their applications without requiring users to leave their platform.
+This approach is ideal for applications that want to provide seamless document signing experiences within their platform using embedded sender functionality.

 ## Demo Application Features